-But as a rough rule of thumb: Retirement accounts should hold equity assets that pay dividends and have high turnover, as well as fixed income with higher returns.
-Non-retirement accounts would hold growth equities with low turnover, fixed income with lower returns, and any municipal bonds.
+But as a rough rule of thumb: Retirement accounts should typically hold equity assets that pay dividends and have high turnover, as well as fixed income with higher returns.
+Non-retirement accounts should typically hold growth equities with low turnover, fixed income with lower returns, and any municipal bonds.

 Please keep in mind that this only considers one part of portfolio allocation.
 Any decision will also have to take into consideration other variables such as risk or liquidity.
-As always, these decisions should be made in the context of a comprehensive financial plan.
+As always, these decisions should be made in the context of a comprehensive Private Wealth Design.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendation for individual.
 To determine which investment is appropriate please consult your financial advisor prior to investing.
 All performance referenced is historical and is not guarantee of future results.
 All indices are unmanaged and may not be invested into directly.